Skip to main content

 Dissertation Proposal Oral Defense (QE)May 15Eighth semester

-With the exception of the Research Collaboration Agreements, failure to meet any of the following deadlines will result in an automatic instance of probation.
-Students earn probation for the 2nd unsatisfactory evaluation of their contributions to an RCA project.
+Failure to meet any of the following deadlines will result in an automatic instance of probation.

 Back to Top